 \section{Abstract}

-We consider repeated games where players behave according to cumulative prospect theory (CPT).
-We show that a natural analog for the notion of correlated equilibrium in the CPT case, as defined by Keskin, is not enough to capture all subsequential limits of the empirical distribution of action play when players have calibrated strategies and behave according to CPT.
-We define the notion of a mediated CPT correlated equilibrium via an extension of the game to a so-called mediated game.
-We then show, along the lines of Foster and Vohra's result, that under calibrated learning the empirical distribution of action play converges to the set of all mediated CPT correlated equilibria.
+We consider repeated games where the players behave according to cumulative prospect theory (CPT).
+We show that, when the players have calibrated strategies and behave according to CPT, the natural analog of the notion of correlated equilibrium in the CPT case, as defined by Keskin, is not enough to capture all subsequential limits of the empirical distribution of action play.
+We define the notion of a mediated CPT correlated equilibrium via an extension of the stage game to a so-called mediated game.
+We then show, along the lines of the result of Foster and Vohra about convergence to the set of correlated equilibria when the players behave according to expected utility theory that, in the CPT case, under calibrated learning the empirical distribution of action play converges to the set of all mediated CPT correlated equilibria.

 We also show that, in general, the set of CPT correlated equilibria is not approachable in the Blackwell approachability sense.
-We observe that mediated games are a specific type of games with communication introduced by Myerson, and as a consequence we get that the revelation principle does not hold under CPT.
+We observe that a mediated game is a specific type of a as introduced by Myerson, and as a consequence we get that the revelation principle does not hold under CPT.